BjornL1/heritage-housing2/README.md

 ### Requirements

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+* 1. - The client is interested in discovering how the house attributes correlate with the sale price.

+* 2. - The client expects data visualisations of the correlated variables against the sale price to show that.

-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+* 3. - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ### User stories